 **When the air conditioning is running there are a few things to keep in mind about usage.
 The restrictions are very important to keep the system from failing due to over-usage as well as excessive fuel consumption.
 Please keep the following in mind:

-- The generator can be used for up to 3 hours per day, and not past midnight due to the noise it causes while running.
+- The generator can be used for up to around 3 hours at a time, and not past midnight due to the noise it causes while running.

-Please speak with your captain if you have any questions at all about the air conditioning and/or generator.
+Please speak with your captain if you have any questions about the air conditioning and/or generator.